alexdong/consilio/README.md

 ### `perspectives`

-$ cons perspectives [flags]
+$ cons perspectives <subcommand>

-Request available perspectives from the default LLM model and save the response into `perspectives.json` file in the directory.

-Flags:
+Manage the perspectives for your discussion.
+Available subcommands:

+- `generate` (default): Generate a new set of perspectives.
+You'll be prompted for the number of perspectives (1-25) you'd like to include.
+The perspectives will be saved to `perspectives.json`.

-- `--add`: Interactively add a new perspective that complements the existing ones.
+- `add`: Interactively add a single new perspective.
 You'll be prompted to describe the new perspective, and the LLM will generate appropriate details while considering the existing perspectives.

+- `edit`: Open the perspectives file in your default editor to modify or remove perspectives.
+The file will be validated for proper JSON format after editing.

+If no subcommand is specified, defaults to `generate`.

 ### `discuss`